 Prior to the contest, the regional coordinator will contact the EXPLORER class teams within his or her region to arrange a time during the regional event for this demonstration to take place.
 The regional coordinator will then submit an e-mail to the MATE competition coordinator verifying that the team's vehicle can (or cannot) accomplish the tasks listed above.
 If the team's vehicle cannot accomplish these tasks, the team is not eligible to participate in the international competition.
 There are no second attempts for demonstrations.

-International teams that are not located near a regional event are required to submit a video demonstrating that their vehicle can accomplish the required tasks.
-This video must be sent to the MATE Center no later than the date of the last regional contest.
+Teams that are not located near a regional event are required to submit a video demonstrating that their vehicle can accomplish the required tasks.
+This video submission must show: